rafelafrance/digi_leap_old/README.md

 [<img src="assets/show_labels.png" width="500" />](assets/show_labels.png)

-This is using a custom trained YOLOv7 model (https://github.com/WongKinYiu/yolov7).
+We find labels with a custom trained YOLOv7 model (https://github.com/WongKinYiu/yolov7).

 - Labels that the model classified as typewritten are outlined in orange
 - All other identified labels are outlined in teal.